Topana Castle

 Topana Castle, locally known as Tvrđava Topana, lies above the town of Imotski, in the county of Split-Dalmatia in Croatia.

-The present-day remains date back to a castle erected somewhere during the 13th/14th century, when Imotski was under the rule of the Nelipčić family.
-In 1493 the castle was taken by the Ottomans, who made it their regional administrative seat.
-The present name of the castle; Topana, is also a Turkish name.
-As 'Topana' translates back to 'a place where cannons are kept'.
-They, of course, reconstructed the castle to meet their needs.
+The current remains date back to a castle erected sometime during the 13th or 14th century, when Imotski was under the rule of the Nelipčić family.
+In 1493, the castle was taken by the Ottomans, who made it their regional administrative seat.
+The present name of the castle, Topana, is also Turkish; 'Topana' translates back to 'a place where cannons are kept'.
+The Ottomans reconstructed the castle to meet their needs.

-After almost 230 years of Turkish rule, the castle was turned over to the Venetians in 1717.
-The Venetians then restored and strengthened the castle.
-With the end of the Ottoman threat later that century, however, the castle lost its strategic value.
-It was finally abandoned in 1816 after which it fell to ruin.
+After nearly 230 years of Turkish rule, the castle was handed over to the Venetians in 1717, who restored and strengthened it.
+However, with the end of the Ottoman threat later that century, the castle lost its strategic importance.
+It was finally abandoned in 1816 and fell into ruin.

-Legend has it that the former border between the Ottoman Empire and the Venetian Republic was established by shooting a cannonball from the castle down into the fields below it.
-That former border is now the border between Croatia and Bosnia and Herzegovina.
+Legends say that the former border between the Ottoman Empire and the Venetian Republic was established by firing a cannonball from the castle into the fields below.
+That border is now the present-day border between Croatia and Bosnia and Herzegovina.

-Topana Castle is freely accessible.
-A nice castle ruin with a good view over the Blue Lake, in the sinkhole west of it.
+Topana Castle is freely open to visitors.
+It’s a beautiful castle ruin with a great view over the Blue Lake, located in the sinkhole to the west.

 Gallery